-Dagashi Snack: Baby Star Guru-Guru Monja Yaki
+Dagashi Snack: Baby Star Guru-Guru Monja-Yaki

-Replacing them, today supermarkets and convenience stores have been the place where children buy Dagashi, though some Dagashiya can be seen in large cities.
+Replacing them, today supermarkets and convenience stores have been the place where children buy Dagashi, though some Dagashiya, even now. can be seen in large cities.

-Monjayaki is similar to Okonomiyaki pancake and is something like the frugal, cheaper version of Okonomiyaki.
+Monjayaki is similar to Okonomiyaki and is something like the frugal, cheaper version of the pancake.

-Although the making of Monjayaki is similar to that of Okonomiyaki, in addition to containing worcester sauce and dashi stock, the flour batter is watery and runny.
+Although the making of Monjayaki is similar to Okonomiyaki, because of containing Worcester sauce and dashi stock, the flour batter of Monjayaki is more watery and runny.

 Oyatsu Company Baby Star Guru-Guru Monja

-But today with this convenient Dagashi snack “Baby Star Guru-Guru Monja (ベビースターぐるぐるもんじゃ)” from Oyatsu Company, you can easily enjoy Monjayaki at home.
+But today, with this convenient Dagashi snack “Baby Star Guru-Guru Monja (ベビースターぐるぐるもんじゃ)” from Oyatsu Company, you can readily enjoy Monjayaki at home.

-Then, pour in boiling water until it reaches the lower line indicated inside the container.
-Stir the noodles well like “Guru Guru (ぐるぐる)” or drawing a circle many times until the liquid in the container thickens, for about 15 to 30 seconds.
+Give the noodles a good stir like “Guru Guru (ぐるぐる)” or drawing a circle many times, until the liquid in the container thickens, for about 15 to 30 seconds.

 Lastly, as a finishing touch, add in the toppings, including Arare rice crackers and seaweed powder, and you can enjoy the Dagashi.